 WSMA's Healthy Doctors, Healthier Patients campaign will work to improve physician satisfaction by decreasing administrative burden and allowing physicians to do what they do best: provide excellent patient care.
 Take a look below at what we've managed to achieve in just one year with the support of our members—real, tangible change that will positively impact the practice of medicine in Washington state.

 Then, review the links to the left to other Healthier Doctors, Healthier Patients webpages to see why the issues of administrative burden and physician burnout continue to impact physicians' ability to provide optimal care for their patients—and themselves.
 Understand what's causing physician burnout and how the WSMA helps alleviate administrative burden.
-Track the progress of our ongoing work, find out how you can take action to fight back against excessive burden and burnout, and share your story with us and your colleagues.
+Track the progress of our ongoing work, and find out how you can take action to fight back against excessive burden and burnout.

 Healthy Doctors, Healthier Patients successes in 2016